Track every batch from start to finish.

 • Is there a subscription?

 Pricing is still being finalized.
-Beta access through TestFlight is free while we figure out the right model.
-Final pricing details will be posted here before launch.
+Final details will be posted here before launch.

 • Can I import data from other tools?